 Fortunately, Social Media Report Card templates help you track every like, retweet, and comment that your social content generates.

 For modern marketers, customer relationship management is essential.
 If you don't have a clear idea of who you're marketing to, you won't find much success.

-The Customer Relationship Management template for Google Sheets allows marketers to easily organize customer details without paying for expensive programs.
+Customer Relationship Management templates for Google Sheets allows marketers to easily organize customer details without paying for expensive programs.
 A ton of functionality for zero dollars down and zero dollars a month?
 Yes, please!

 You like getting paid, right?
 Well then you need to get those invoices sent!
-This Invoice template takes all the hassle out of invoicing your customers and clients.
+Invoice templates takes all the hassle out of invoicing your customers and clients.

 Just add your company details, the name of your customer, the products and/or services they purchased, the amount they owe, and the date they need to pay by.
 Then download that bad boy as a PDF and send it off.